cucapra/diospyros/evaluation/README.md

 2d-conv		mat-mul		q-prod		qr-decomp
 ```

-### Running the Instruction Set Simualtor
+### Running the Instruction Set Simulator

 Now, we can actually run the generated kernels on the vendor's instruction set simulator.
-We pass the `--skipsynth` flag to avoid re-running synthesis and compilation to C with instrinsics.
+We pass the `--skipsynth` flag to avoid re-running synthesis and compilation to C with intrinsics.

 #### Time estimate: ? minutes
 ```